Collaborations Between Salesforce DevOps Providers are Key to Successful Digital Transformation: Congratulations Copado on the Acquisition of Qentinel

-This week at Copado’s Connecting the Clouds Summit they highlighted how testing is the #1 risk to digital transformations.
+This week at Copado’s Connecting the Clouds Summit they highlighted how testing is the #1 risk to digital transformations and Salesforce and DevOps providers’ collaboration.
 At Provar, we couldn’t agree more.
 Testing is at the heart of every DevOps process and manual testing in particular is a huge barrier to growth and innovation.
-Copado also announced their acquisition of Qentinel and rebranding to Copado Robotic Testing.
-This absolutely reinforces Provar’s mandate to help organizations easily build and test new processes.
+Copado also announced its acquisition of Qentinel and rebranding to Copado Robotic Testing.
+This reinforces Provar’s mandate to help organizations easily build and test new processes.

 Our perspective is that test automation is integral to the overall BizDevOps automation strategy, not only for Salesforce but across connected applications as well.
 As with any testing tool, success is chiefly dependent on the overall quality strategy.

-As a test automation software that integrates not only with Copado, but with Salesforce DevOpsCenter, Gearset, Flosum, Autorabit, Blue Canvas and many more, we recognize the importance of testing before, during and after releases.
-This not only reduces risk; it helps guide current and future customisation and development.
+As a test automation software that integrates not only with Copado but with Salesforce DevOpsCenter, Gearset, Flosum, Autorabit, Blue Canvas, and many more, we recognize the importance of testing before, during, and after releases.
+This not only reduces risk; it helps guide current and future customization and development.